Rockfire Resources (LON:ROCK) Shares Down 13% – Should You Sell?

-The firm has a market cap of £3.71 million, a price-to-earnings ratio of -2.20 and a beta of 0.38.
-The business has a fifty day simple moving average of GBX 0.16 and a 200-day simple moving average of GBX 0.14.
+The business’s 50-day moving average price is GBX 0.16 and its two-hundred day moving average price is GBX 0.14.
+The company has a market capitalization of £3.71 million, a P/E ratio of -2.20 and a beta of 0.38.

 Rockfire Resources Company Profile